lupyuen/lupyuen.github.io/src/wisgate.md

 (Yep the gateway will remember the Nonces from previous requests)

-To see Nonce errors, SSH to our LoRaWAN Gateway and search for...
+To see Nonce errors, SSH to our LoRaWAN Gateway and search for __"validate dev-nonce error"__...

 ```bash
 grep nonce /var/log/syslog